- Find a Trail

 From Herington, at the western end, through Allen and Admire, you encounter the tall-grass prairie; from the eastern end in Osawatomie, about 50 miles southwest of Kansas City, the Flint Hills Trail is more wooded.
 For much of this stretch through Ottawa and on to Osage City, the trail follows the Marais des Cygnes River with the waterway just north of the pathway and river bluffs to the south.

 Note that there are no public restrooms or drinking fountains provided along the trail.
-However, towns are spaced roughly 10–15 miles apart along the route for pit stops and refreshments.
+However, restrooms at Pomona, Miller, Admire, and Bushong trailheads are in the process of being installed.
+In addition, towns are spaced roughly 10–15 miles apart along the route for pit stops and refreshments.
 In Ottawa, the Flint Hills Trail connects to the Prairie Spirit Trail State Park, a 51-mile pathway which heads south to Iola and graces the Rail-Trail Hall of Fame.
 East of Pomona Lake, the Flint Hills Trail will also join the developing 38-mile Landon Nature Trail, a pleasantly wooded corridor heading north to Topeka.

 The rail-trail partially follows the Santa Fe National Historic Trail, a travel route in use between 1821 and 1880 that was key to the development of the American West.
 You can catch glimpses of this past in the old wagon ruts left behind and in the relics of trading posts and other historical buildings that still stand today.

 The Osawatomie Trailhead is located directly south of the Kansas City metropolitan area.
 To get there, follow John Brown Highway west through town.
 The trail begins at the western city limit along the south side of the road.